seamasyang/azurekb/01_az_ai_foundamentals/02_computer_vision.md

 ```

 ## exercise - read text in vision studio

-1. create an az ai service resource
+1.create an az ai service resource

 - subscription
 - resource group
 - region
 - name (of instance)
 - price tier: standard s0

-2. connect az ai service resource to vision studio
+2.connect az ai service resource to vision studio

 - https:portal.vision.cognitive.azure.com
 - sign in and same directory
 - view all resources under get start with vision
 - select a resource to work

-3. extract text from images in the vision studio
+3.extract text from images in the vision studio

 - open vision studio at https:portal.vision.cognitive.azure.com
 - select optical character recognition, and then extract text from images
 - under try it out, acknowledge the resource usage policy by reading and checking the box
 - upload one sample img
-- review what returned (see previous sample)
+- review what returned (see previous sample);

-4. delete resource group to clean up.
+4.delete resource group to clean up
-## knowledge check